Manraj-singh/Hospital_API/README.md

 walkthrough:
 - config folder contains all the configurations like mongoose /passport
 - controllers contains all the code which executes for a particular route
-- components folder has all the components created
 - middlewares folder contains custom middleware like precheks before registering /login after middle ware controllers are called

 - models folder has all the schemas defined like doctor,patient,report